 Include a hill interval session.

 Hill running training increases activation of the glutes, quadriceps, soleus, and calf muscles.
 It's been shown to have a positive effect on running efficiency as well as running performance.
 Hill training should be performed at an intensity equivalent to interval training.
 It’s important to note that the hills should be run at an “intensity” equivalent to normal (flat ground) intervals, rather than at the same “pace” as you would run during normal flat terrain intervals.
 So, you will need to adjust the pace depending on the gradient of the hill.

-Here’s a few examples: 1) Short sprint efforts e.g. 10 x 15-30second fast sprints, with 2.5-3min recoveries; 2) Short hills e.g. 10-12 x 60second at 3k intensity, 70-80sec jog recovery; 3) Continuous tempo intervals e.g. 25mins of continuous 25secs steady/fast uphill (5k/10k intensity), with a steady 30sec downhill (marathon/half marathon intensity); 3) Long hills e.g. 3-5mins at threshold intensity with a steady jog back down, or run at a higher intensity (5k/10k intensity) off a very easy recovery jog.
+Here’s a few examples: 1) Hill sprint efforts e.g. 10 x 10-12second maximal sprints, with 2.5-3min recoveries; 2) Short hills e.g. 10-12 x 60second at 3k intensity, 70-80sec jog recovery; 3) Continuous tempo intervals e.g. 25mins of continuous 25secs steady/fast uphill (5k/10k intensity), with a steady 30sec downhill (marathon/half marathon intensity); 4) Long hills e.g. 3-5mins at threshold intensity with a steady jog back down, or run at a higher intensity (5k/10k intensity) off a very easy recovery jog.
 As hills are a type of interval training, they should replace one of your current interval sessions, so if you normally include two interval sessions per week, then the hill session would normally replace one of those.